Featured Resume Example: Dental Hygienist

 See Why My Perfect Resume is a 5-Star Resume Builder

-Give your resume a professional look to match its content using these employer-ready templates.
+Give your resume a professional look to match its content using these employer-ready templates in our resume builder.

 This classy, striking design features a strong header and a two-column layout that organizes your qualifications cleanly.